PrathamBapat/Fetch-Project/README.md

 3. **Install the required packages.**

     You can install the necessary packages using pip.
 This command reads from the `requirements.txt` file and installs all necessary packages.
+If an still issue persists please reach out to me.

     ```bash
     pip install --upgrade -r requirements.txt